BIRD IS THE WORD!

 According to the Maryland’s Department of Natural Resources' website, there are over 445 species of birds in the state, with about 222 species which regularly nest here.
 A complete list can be found here: Maryland Birds.
 Our location with the Potomac River as our southern boarder lends itself to some of the best birdwatching in the Mid-Atlantic!

-The spine of South Mountain is known as the “Atlantic Flyway” and is the pathway for neotropical migrating birds when travelling to/from warmer climates.
+The spine of South Mountain is known as the “Atlantic Flyway” and is the pathway for neotropical migrating birds when travelling to/from warmer climates, such as hawks, eagles and owls!
 Washington Monument State Park has an official Hawk Watching station, recognized by the Hawk Migration Association of North America, or HMANA: https://washingtonmonumenthawkwatch.webs.com/

 Depending on migration patterns, these birds are commonly seen in the springtime: Grasshopper Sparrow, Eastern Meadowlarks, Indigo Bunting, and Red-headed Woodpecker various Flycatchers, Vireos, and Warblers.
 Raptors and Red-tailed Hawks are also commonly seen.
 American Bald Eagles make appreances too!